insure logo

 Does your car’s model year affect insurance rates in Minnesota?

-Every state sets its own minimum car insurance requirements, and Minnesota is no exception.
-To drive legally, you’ll need at least the minimum liability coverage, which typically includes:
+Each state sets minimum insurance requirements, including Minnesota.
+To drive legally, you’ll need liability coverage that typically includes:

 Auto insurance premiums vary significantly from city to city, so drivers need to be sure they’re getting the best deal.
 Insure.com has done the research for you.
 Get more information on auto insurance rates by city below.